James-Yu/LaTeX-Workshop/CONTRIBUTING.md

 # Contributing to LaTeX-Workshop

-Please notice that we can reject any kinds of pull requests.
-Especially, we will reject any requests for changes on default values of settings.
+Typo fixes and other documentation improvements are welcome.
-We also reject requests adding additional recipes to default settings.
+Please note that pull requests that change default setting values or add additional recipes to the default settings are generally not accepted.

 ## Quickstart